Research has proven that the way in which prices are written and conveyed through text can have an effect on how sales perform. Discover more here.

 The Amount of Numbers that Make up Your Price

-This point is self-explanatory, but still worth mentioning.
-A great way to influence the ability for a product or service to sell is by what descriptive and explanatory text that you write about them.
-What sounds better and more appealing to a buyer for example – “Fresh Homemade Slated Pretzels” or “Fresh and Delicious Homemade Pretzels Sprinkled with Sea Salt”?
+This point is self-explanatory but still worth mentioning.
+A great way to influence the ability of a product or service to sell is by what descriptive and explanatory text you write about them.
+What sounds better and more appealing to a buyer for example – “Fresh Homemade Salted Pretzels” or “Fresh and Delicious Homemade Pretzels Sprinkled with Sea Salt”?
 As you can see from the above paragraphs, by adding a price ending with the number nine and with the minimum amount of figures possible, you can make this a very appealing and effective pricing strategy to those who see it.

 Here at Ireland Website Design, our expert digital and online marketers can devise and implement applicable pricing strategies into your online shop and website design.
 Get in touch with us today to finally be able to reach your online aims and goals.